janekx21/bachelor-thesis/chapters/ba.typ

 // first explain what the work i am doing is and

-After the introduction and related work chapters, the thesis begins with background information about OWL2, the Manchester syntax, IDE's and language servers in the @background.
+After the introduction and related work chapters, the thesis begins with background information about OWL2, the Manchester syntax, IDEs and language servers in the @background.
 This wide background is followed by detailed information about the implementation of a language server in @implementation.
 What the decisions where and why.
 It involves translating a grammar, creating a